GegznaV/ds-projects/mental-health/README.md

 ### Working Directory

-During the installation and analysis, the working directory must be the root directory of this project (i.e., the directory containing the `mental-health.ipynb` file).
+During the installation and analysis, the working directory of all tools must be the root directory of this project (i.e., the directory containing the `mental-health.ipynb` file).

 ### Tools

 This project uses Python 3.11 as the main data analysis tool.

 To run the analysis, it is recommended to create a separate virtual environment (e.g., `proj-mental-health`) and install the required Python packages there.
 Assuming that [Anaconda](https://www.anaconda.com/download) is installed, this can be accomplished by running the following commands in the terminal:

 ```bash